Foster + Svensson ads original Victor Vasarely artwork to its private collection

 To our contemporary art collection, we added original artwork from 1983 by Victor Vasarely (1906-1997) called “XIV Olympic Winter Games, Sarajevo, 1984”.

-Foster + Svensson is an award-winning European communications and advertising agency with heritage back in 1860 and founded in 2013 in Serbia, who put forward well-considered design, digital and innovation.
-Operating worldwide as part of Fosterova grupa, Foster + Svensson is positioned as professional services company, providing broad range of services and solutions in areas of data research and analytics, design consultancy, digital, operations, strategy and technology.
+Foster + Svensson is an award-winning European branding, communications, and advertising agency with heritage back in 1860 and founded in 2013 in Serbia, who put forward well-considered design, digital and innovation.
+Operating worldwide as part of Fosterova grupa, Foster + Svensson is positioned as professional services company, providing broad range of services and solutions in area of marketing.
 Having bold experience and specialized skills in more than 14 industries, agency provides services to all company sizes.
-People at Foster + Svensson connect data, creativity and technology to help clients improve their performance and manage sustainable business value for stakeholders.
+People at Foster + Svensson design brands, use digital technology, data, and strategy to create contemporary visual identities, services, and experiences to help corporate clients improve their performance and manage sustainable business value for stakeholders.
 Foster + Svensson design and drive innovation to improve the way world works and lives.
-Agency approach is to be precise, punctual, affordable and reliable to its clients.
+Agency approach is to be precise, punctual, and reliable to its clients, where it ran more than 2000 projects while working for major companies to be found in Fortune Global 500, such as HVB Group, UniCredit Group, Telenor Group, Ericsson, Apple, A1 Telekom Austria Group, RTS, Samsung, Cheil, Huawei, Hisense.
 Work culture and ethics includes business excellence and delivery of outperforming results.

 Foster + Svensson is one of the founders of MAI Marina Abramović Institute.